By Pricila Flores

 In silence, five student women worked in tandem to decorate the altar with colorful candles and paper flowers.
 The background chatter of students talking with their friends and completing their homework didn’t break their respectful concentration.

-The Día de los Muertes altar made its debut as an exhibition in collaboration with the Las Maestras Center, a cross-disciplinary public research institute housed in the divisions of Humanities and Fine Arts and Social Sciences.
+The Día de los Muertos altar made its debut as an exhibition in collaboration with the Las Maestras Center, a cross-disciplinary public research institute housed in the divisions of Humanities and Fine Arts and Social Sciences.

 The altar was created in conjunction with another exhibition in the library, Cultura Cura: 50 Years of Self-Help Graphics in East LA.
 Self-Help Graphics is a cultural arts center and studio in Los Angeles that has developed one of the most popular Dia de los Muertos events in Los Angeles, which has been the longest running public commemoration of its kind in the country for almost 50 years.